ejpsoil/soildata-assimilation-guidance/docs/tools/hale-studio.md

 ![Soter schema](img/soter-schema.png)

-In this cookbook we're focussing on the `RepresentativeHorizonValues` table mostly, which contains observed properties for each horizon.
+In this recipe we're focussing on the `RepresentativeHorizonValues` table mostly, which contains observed properties for each horizon.

 ## Preparing the data